kevinclee26/Healthcare_Analysis/README.md

 * 'Percent of patients receiving follow-up care within 30 days (FUH-30) or within 7 days (FUH-7) after hospitalization for mental illness',
 * 'Influenza Immunization',
 * 'Healthcare Personnel Influenza Vaccination'

+Questions looking to answer:
+* There are more psyciactric facilities in California
+* DC/Virginia has best facilities
+* Facilities that use Electronic Health Records are better care
+* Hours of physical-restraint use is correlated to hours of seclusion

+Data Quality Issues:
+* Provider ID 454133